awsdocs/amazon-ec2-user-guide/doc_source/logging-ebs-apis-using-cloudtrail.md

 # Logging API Calls for the EBS direct APIs with AWS CloudTrail<a name="logging-ebs-apis-using-cloudtrail"></a>

-The EBS direct APIs service is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or an AWS service in the EBS direct APIs\.
-CloudTrail captures all API calls for the EBS direct APIs as events\.
-The calls captured include calls to API operations of the EBS direct APIs\.
+The EBS direct APIs service is integrated with AWS CloudTrail\.
+CloudTrail is a service that provides a record of actions taken by a user, role, or an AWS service in the EBS direct APIs\.
+CloudTrail captures [StartSnapshot](https://docs.aws.amazon.com/ebs/latest/APIReference/API_StartSnapshot.html) and [ CompleteSnapshot](https://docs.aws.amazon.com/ebs/latest/APIReference/API_CompleteSnapshot.html) API calls for the EBS direct APIs as events\.
 If you create a trail, you can enable continuous delivery of CloudTrail events to an Amazon Simple Storage Service \(Amazon S3\) bucket, including events for the EBS direct APIs\.
 If you don't configure a trail, you can still view the most recent events in the CloudTrail console in **Event history**\.
 You can use the information collected by CloudTrail to determine the request that was made to the EBS direct APIs, the IP address from which the request was made, who made the request, when it was made, and additional details\.

 For more information about CloudTrail, see the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.